Bedford HC: Design

 Production was suspended in 1940 as World War II began in earnest.
 While Bedford began building their heavier trucks in 1945, the lighter HC and JC models had to wait until 1946.
 Beginning in late 1946 HCs received a 1442 cc version of the engine as seen in the Vauxhall 12-4 and the heavier JC, developing 35 hp.
-The HC was discontinued in September 1948.
+The HC was discontinued in September 1948; 10,600 Bedford HC were built in total.
 While the pickup version was not listed after the war, Bedford did offer the interesting "Utilevan" version.
 This was a glazed four-seater Estate Wagon version of the van with a folding rear seat.
 The Utilevan was an officially sanctioned conversion by independent coachbuilder Martin Walter, Ltd., who later built the Bedford Beagle.

 From mid-1938, the HC was also assembled in Australia where it was marketed as the Bedford 6cwt Carryall.
 A panel van with lower roof and rounded front doors was available, as were three different coupé utilities: an open delivery, a wellside delivery, and a flareboard delivery.
 The engine was unchanged from the British market.
 The range of bodystyles was later increased to seven, including a roadster utility (a pickup without a roof).

 Bedford JC

 The heavier duty JC joined the HC in June 1939.
 The visual differences between the HC and JC vans are a higher roofline and longer 105 in wheelbase.
 The JC received the 1.4-litre "12HP" engine as used in the Vauxhall 12-4 and post-war HCs.
 The JC's payload is 10 or 12 long cwt.
 The JC was built from 1939 until 1940 and again between 1946 and 1948.
-As with the HC, there was also a 'Utileva'n variant on offer, a carryall version of the van with two folding rear seats and a maximum capacity of seven people.
+As with the HC, there was also a 'Utilevan' variant on offer, a carryall version of the van with two folding rear seats and a maximum capacity of seven people.

 From the end of 1939, the 10 hp JC was also built by Holden in Australia, in seven different bodystyles.
 Variations of the Coupé Utility were the most common model, with panel vans also available.
 Maximum power of the JC's engine was 40 hp.
 The JC's chassis was also used for the six-cylinder Vauxhall Model J 14hp passenger car range.
 Australian built JCs (and 14s) have split windshields, a detail that continued on the succeeding PC model as the smaller panes were cheaper and easier to replace given Australia's gravel roads.